vojtatom/metacity/README.md

 All source can be found in [the demo folder](./demo), the project is written in TypeScript and compiled into a single `.js` file - see output [script.js](./demo/build/script.js).

 ### How to run
-Run `make serve` or `python3 -m http.server` from the `demo` folder, pull up the address `0.0.0.0:8000` in your browser and drop in the `.obj` file.
+Run `make serve` or `python3 -m http.server` from the `demo` folder, pull up the address `0.0.0.0:8000` in your browser ~~and drop in the `.obj` file.
 Demo OBJ file can be found in the demo folder.
-CityGML, CityJSON and other files are not backed on GitHub and are stored only locally.
+CityGML, CityJSON and other files are not backed on GitHub and are stored only locally.~~ and that's all.

 <img src="./demo/screens/scr1.png" alt="drawing" width="300"/>
 <img src="./demo/screens/scr2.png" alt="drawing" width="300"/>